A visual reconstruction of the August 14, 1952, Ely crash involving the alleged recovery of a seamless metallic craft.

 The book tells the 55-year-old tale of a young woman (not identified) from Ely who allegedly witnessed a flying saucer crash in August, 1952.
 According to the book, several local people arrived at the scene before a secret federal (possibly military) team and claimed that they saw the remains of a dead alien crew.
 Some say the body count was the highest of any crash of a starship that was not of this world.
 Of course, the government squashed whatever happened in the interest of national security or to avoid an embarrassment.

-Witness Corroboration: The primary account involves Sheriff Claude House and his deputy, who reportedly witnessed the object’s arrival and secured the initial scene.
-Independent testimony from mine security guards and local residents like Mary Sorenson supports the timeline of a rapid military takeover.
+Witness Corroboration and Sheriff Testimony: The primary account involves Sheriff Claude House and his deputy, who reportedly witnessed the object’s arrival and secured the initial scene.
+Independent testimony from mine security guards and local residents like Mary Sorenson supports the timeline of a rapid military takeover, with guards being sworn to secrecy under threat.

-Physical Evidence & Modern Probing: Recent investigations at the suspected crash site near Ruth have utilized Geiger counters, revealing elevated radiation levels in localized patches compared to the surrounding terrain.
+Physical Evidence and Modern Probing: Recent investigations at the suspected crash site near Ruth, Nevada have utilized Geiger counters, revealing elevated radiation levels in localized patches compared to the surrounding terrain.
+This physical footprint provides a layer of scientific weight to the historical folklore.